LogoLogo

 Contact Us

 Built in 1997 the barn is 28' deep x 30' wide.
 All post and beam, pegged construction using locally sawn hemlock and oak.
 She is on a poured foundation.
-She was designed and spec'ed by me on an inexpensive cadcam system.
+She was designed and specked out by your webmaster on an inexpensive cadcam system.
+A proper place for a pretty boat.

 This is most of the external basic framing and roof rafters.
 The far bay has a 'third' door opening vertically so you have 10' height clearance.